Alffonti/notes-backend/README.md

 ```

-The following error is sent to the browser if the validation when creating a note with less than 5 characters in the content field.
+The following error is sent to the browser if a note is created with less than 5 characters in the content field.

 ```
 {